caseymcc/UE4CMake/README.md

 		}
 	]
 ```
-This will force the plugin to be built (again just need the Assembly built from the `.cs` file) and will include the plugin's Assembly into your build scripts.
+This generates the UE4CMake Assembly and links it with your build Assembly which will allow you to call the functions in the UE4CMake build scripts.

 From there you can include any modern cmake project (older cmake may/may not have issues).
 Just call the static function `CMakeTarget.add()` with the `TargetRules`, `ModuleRules`, `lib's cmake target name`, `location of lib` and any `cmake args`.

 ```c++
 public class {YourProject}:ModuleRules